ZIO Metric Reference

 Gauges

-that can change over time.
-It can either be set
+A gauge is a metric that can change over time.
+A gauge can be created as follows:

 Examples

-val aspGauge = Metric.gauge("setGauge")
+val aspGauge = Metric.gauge("set_gauge")

-.
-Note that we can instrument
+s.
+Note that we can instrument an effect with any number of

-an effect with any number of aspects if the type constraints are satisfied.
+aspects if the type constraints are satisfied.

-_ <- nextDoubleBetween(0.0d, 100.0d) @@ aspGauge @@ aspCountAll
+val measuredEffect = nextDoubleBetween(0.0d, 100.0d) @@ aspGauge @@ aspCountAll

 Histograms

-by an upper boundary and the count for a bucket with the upper boundary b
+count in a bucket with upper boundary b

 increases by 1

-if an observed
+if an observed value v

 is less or equal to b

-As a consequence, all buckets that have a boundary b1
+consequence, all buckets that have a boundary b1

 with b1 > b